 .
 Even if you don’t qualify for financial aid, you can get access to several federal student loan programs simply by filling out the form.
 These federal student loans include a direct unsubsidized loan, the Parent PLUS Loan and the Grad PLUS Loan.

 There are limits to how much you can borrow per year under these loan programs; however, the amount may just be what you need to bridge the gap.

 Quick and Easy to Apply for a $2,000 Scholarship

 At the same time, students and their families need to consider borrowing smartly.
 Never borrow more than the total amount of your expected annual salary after graduation.
 According to the National Association of Colleges and Employers (NACE)

 , recent college graduates make on average about $72,173 per year.
 With that, students should not borrow more than $18,043 per year – if they plan to attend and graduate college within four years.

 Did you know that your financial aid package is actually negotiable?
 It’s true.
 If your financial aid package has left a large gap between what you can pay and what the college costs, you may be able to appeal your financial aid package.

 This is especially true if your family has met some unexpected financial circumstances, such as job loss.
-Given the number of Americans filing for unemployment because of the Coronavirus pandemic, it’s very likely this will apply to many families.
+Given the number of Americans filing for unemployment or paying for unexpected health care expenses because of the COVID, it’s very likely this will apply to many families.